 Creation

-The Wittockiana, which bears the name of its founder, has been built by Emmanuel de Callataÿ and opened in autumn 1983.
-Michel Wittock had been an avid bibliophile since adolescence, and over his lifetime had built up an outstanding collection of books, manuscripts and autographs.
-When he decided to share this with his bibliophile friends and opened his library to the public, the Wittockiana quickly gained a reputation far beyond its founder’s hopes and expectations.
-The success of its publications and exhibitions among a wider public than had been expected, as well as international recognition, meant that it gradually became an indispensable reference point for bibliophiles.
-It thus became necessary to extend the premises.
-In 1995 construction of the first floor was entrusted to his youngest son Charly Wittock, who had become an architect.
+The Wittockiana, which bears the name of its founder and was designed by the architect Emmanuel de Callataÿ, opened its doors in autumn 1983.
+Avid bibliophile since his adolescence, Michel Wittock built up over his lifetime an impressive collection of books, manuscripts and autographs.
+Since deciding to share his collection with his bibliophile friends and thus opening the library to the public, the Wittockiana quickly gained a reputation that far exceeded its founder’s hopes and expectations.
+The circumstances at the time were just right to accelerate the Wittockiana, thanks to the sucess of its publications and expositions with a much larger public than expected as well as thanks to early international recognition, to its status as an indispensable institution in the bibliophilic world.
+An expansion quickly became necessary to best accomodate this reputation.
+In 1995 construction of the first floor was entrusted to Wittock’s youngest son Charly Wittock, who had since become an architect.

 Recognition by the museum world

-In 2010 the Wittockiana was recognised as a museum by the Fédération Wallonie-Bruxelles.
-As a result of this recognition, the Wittockiana can now claim to be the only museum of the art and craft of bookbinding and an organiser of related projects.
+In 2010 the Wittockiana was recognised as a museum by the Wallonia-Brussels Federation.
+Thanks to this recognition, the Wittockiana can now officially claim its status as a museum of the art and craft of bookbinding and an organiser of related projects.

 From passion to donation

-In 2011, the founder of the Wittockiana created the Michel Wittock Foundation within the King Baudouin Foundation, in order to secure his collections for perpetuity.
-Michel Wittock entrusted the most representative works of his collection to the Foundation.
+In 2011, the Michel Wittock Foundation was established under the King Baudouin Foundation.
+In order to secure his collections for perpetuity, Michel Wittock entrusted the most emblematic works of his collection to the Foundation.